Key Takeaways

 Nationwide3.77$105105

 For our Montana general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Montana's small business market, while weighting results to ensure broader industry and location representation across Yellowstone County, Gallatin County, Flathead County and rural markets across the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Montana's small business market, while weighting results to ensure broader industry and location representation across Yellowstone County, Gallatin County, Flathead County and rural markets across the state.

 95%